DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606/docs/Draft Proposal.md

 I would like store my data in the S3 bucket of AWS and acces it in my python program. <br>

 ## Flask
-Python-based Flask is a microweb framework. <br>
+Flask is a web framework, it’s a Python module that lets you develop web applications easily. <br>
 It helps to integrate a web page(html code) to the model(python code) and allows a two way communication in this project.